 Communications Chair - Sue Wilson

 Office Chair - Tarnell Abbott

 At-large members - Jovanka Beckles, Nancy Combs, Ben Choi, Sung Ae Cho, Porschea Brown, Kelly Dugan, Malia Everette, Laura Garcia-Santiago, Marilyn Langlois, Paul Larudee, Juan Reardon, Ada Recinos, Carlos Taboada, Zak Wear, and Melvin Willis.

 Representatives of allied organizations - Claudia Jimenez (CCC Racial Justice Coalition), Millie Cleveland (SEIU Local 1021), David Sharples (ACCE), Alyssa Kang (California Nurses Association), Brenda Williams (Richmond Rainbow Pride).

-The origins of the Richmond Progressive Alliance by Juan Reardon
+The Origins of the Richmond Progressive Alliance by Juan Reardon

-Sharing our Experiences by Juan Reardon
+Sharing Our Experience: The Richmond Progressive Alliance by Juan Reardon

 Richmond Progressive Alliance, Communities Fight for Community Control Over Corporate Power by Mike Parker, Social Policy, Summer 2013, Volume 43 #2.